Effective September 23, 2013

 YOUR RIGHTS REGARDING YOUR PRIVATE INFORMATION

-You may exercise the following rights by submitting a written request to the Ramsey County Office of Data Privacy.
+You may exercise the following rights by submitting a written request to Ramsey County.
 Please be aware that Ramsey County might deny your request; however, you may seek a review of the denial.

 Right To Inspect And Copy

 You may inspect and obtain a copy of your protected information that is contained in a "designated record set" for as long as we maintain the protected information.
 A designated record set contains health care, mental health, social services or payment records and any other records that Ramsey County uses for making decisions about you.

 This right does not include inspection and copying of the following records: psychotherapy notes; information compiled in reasonable anticipation of, or use in, a civil, criminal, or administrative action or proceeding; and protected information that is subject to law that prohibits access to protected information.

 You may ask us not to use or disclose any part of your protected health information for treatment, payment, or health care operations.
 In your written request, you must tell us:

 - whether you want to restrict our use, disclosure, or both,